 Walk to the end of Las Ramblas to the Christopher Columbus column and cross over to Barcelona’s harbor and waterfront.
 Turn left onto the promenade to stroll along, exploring the pier with restaurants, shops, and if you’d like the Barcelona Aquarium. (traveling with kids?
 Get your Aquarium tickets in advance to avoid the lines) Continue along the Passeig de Colom until you can turn right into the Barceloneta neighborhood and toward the beachfront.

 On warm days, you can sit on the beach and swim in the waters along the coast.
 There are hawkers selling beach towels, beach sheets, and even mojitos to ensure you enjoy your time at the beach.
 The area also has some of the best seafood restaurants in the city.
 (Just be sure to save your appetite for dinner…there’s a treat in store!)

 Whether you sit on the beach or watch the water from a nearby cafe, don’t miss taking in the scene.
 For city beaches, the sand and surf are quite nice!

-If you have the Go City Barcelona Pass, you get access to a 90-minute Las Golondrinas Boat Cruise is included.
+If you have the Go City Barcelona Pass, you get access to a 90-minute Las Golondrinas Boat Cruise.
 Get out onto the water to see Barcelona’s beaches and city sights from a different perspective!

 Parc de la Ciutadella